Click to apply online for teaching position.

 • The preschool curriculum is individualized to meet the physical, intellectual, and social emotion needs of each child.

-• The Early Head Start center based option offers families 10 hours of infant/toddler care and education in a classroom setting, including 4 hours of wrap around services provided by state child care subsidies and parent co-pays.
+• Early Head Start center based option offers families 9 hours of infant/toddler care and education in a classroom setting.

 • Class sizes serve 8 children, with a staff/child ration of 1 to 4.